kgdunn/matlab-R-tutorial/r-tutorial/r-tutorial.rst

 	*	Install Ghostscript.

-	*	Edit your R settings file to tell it where you Ghostscript instance is:
+	*	Edit your R settings file to tell it where your Ghostscript instance is:

 		.. code-block:: python